 This war also appears to be depicted in the sky near Virgo and the Hydra.
 Sagittarius and Centaur point their bows at Scorpius and Aquila, and Hercules raises his weapon against the Hydra.
 These six warring constellations seemingly foreshadow the war in heaven mentioned in v.
 7.

-Revelation 12:7 Commentary: The Angelic War in Heaven Mentioned in v.
+A Covenant Eschatology Exposition and Commentary of Revelation 12:7: The Angelic War in Heaven Mentioned in v.
 7 was Witnessed in the Sky Over Israel at the Start of the Jewish War.

 An angelic war was witnessed in the sky over Israel at the start of the Jewish revolt, in Iyyar of A.D.
-66. Mentioning this angelic battle, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.”[xv]
-Josephus also records this phenomenon adding the fact that these phantom soldiers on horseback appeared at sunset.[xvi]
+66. Mentioning this angelic battle, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.”14 Josephus also records this phenomenon adding the fact that these phantom soldiers on horseback appeared at sunset.15

 Revelation 12:7 Commentary: Could Satan Have Been Cast out of Heaven at the Cross?